Have you seen the state of the world lately?

 It’s about understanding when it’s time to speak up when we see something go off course, and when to hold back.
-It’s a common theme for women.
-We question whether what we’re seeing is really off, or if we’re just imagining it.
+I mean, it takes courage to speak up.
+And sometimes, it takes courage to hold your tongue.

-Someone is disrespectful and we think, “Did I just imagine that?” or “I must be over-reacting.”
+Someone says something disrespectful and we think, “Did I just imagine that?” or “I must be over-reacting.”

-We have a feeling that our vision isn’t being heard or respected.
-We could pull everyone together to talk about anything that’s unclear and to reignite passion, or we could pull back and keep quite so we don’t seem too “bossy”.
+Maybe you’re concerned that your vision isn’t clear.
+You could pull everyone together to talk about anything that’s unclear and to reignite passion, or you can pull back and keep quite so you don’t seem too “bossy”.

 Holding back is never a good idea.
 Ever.

-Let those senses guide you.
-You have them for a reason, and they serve you.
+You have those senses for a reason, and they serve you.

-Then there is the second part of this equation.
-Acting on what you find and what you see.
-Taking action and doing something about the situation is the harder part for most of us.
+Acting on what you feel and doing something about the situation is the harder part for most of us.

 Your courage is so needed in the world.